-In addition to the basic and extraordinary costs associated with having a child, you and your spouse will also need to discuss and come to agreement on:
+In addition to the regular and add-on expenses associated with having a child, you and your spouse will also need to discuss and come to agreement on:

 - Who deducts the children on their taxes;

-- Whether you have enough life insurance to cover the children's expenses including when they go off ot college;
+- Whether you have enough life insurance to cover the children's expenses now and when they go off ot college;

-- The duration child support in New York is paid (because for some children, it may extend beyond the normal age of emancipation.)
+- The duration of child support payments in New York (because for some children, it may extend beyond the normal age of emancipation.)

 Making the list of what isn't addressed by the NY child support guidelines longer and longer!

 The New York child support guidelines aren’t applicable in all situations.

 In order for the NY child support guideline to be applied as-is, you and your spouse’s incomes must be predictable from month-to-month and year-to-year.

 So if one or both of you earn more of your compensation from bonuses, commissions or stock options, the guidelines simply won’t work.

 And as you learned, there's an income cap of $143,000 in 2017 on the guidelines.